bencentra/processing-midi/README.md

 processing-midi
 ===============

-Playing around with Processing and TheMidiBus for New Media Team Project.
+Playing around with [Processing](http://www.processing.org/) and [The MidiBus](http://www.smallbutdigital.com/themidibus.php) for New Media Team Project.
 Works on Mac OSX with GarageBand (and presumably Ableton Live).

 Setup
 -----